I’m looking for three children’s songs my grandmother sung to me.

 If anyone can help Renee with any of these songs or nursery rhymes, please comment below.

-This artilce was posted on Tuesday, October 30th, 2007 at 9:21 am and is filed under Children's Songs, Countries & Cultures, German, German Children's Songs, German Nursery Rhymes, Germany, Languages, Nursery Rhymes, Questions, Readers Questions, Swiss Children's Songs, Swiss German Dialects, Switzerland.
+This article was posted on Tuesday, October 30th, 2007 at 9:21 am and is filed under Children's Songs, Countries & Cultures, German, German Children's Songs, German Nursery Rhymes, Germany, Languages, Nursery Rhymes, Questions, Readers Questions, Swiss Children's Songs, Swiss German Dialects, Switzerland.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.